Dover, New Jersey: Health care

 Dover is served by St. Clare's Dover General Hospital, located on Route 46, which is the local medical facility for Dover and other communities in western Morris County.
 Saint Clare's Denville Hospital is located 5 mi east of Dover in Denville, and Morristown Medical Center is located 11 mi east of Dover in Morristown.
 The Zufall Health Center, founded in 1990, is located on Warren Street and provides basic medical and dental services to low-income residents of Dover and neighboring communities.

 Community

 The community of Dover is centered around a developed downtown area around Blackwell Street, featuring many eateries primarily owned and run by Hispanics of various countries, offering their ethnic food.
 Other culinary establishments include sushi, pizza, coffee shops, and popular Irish and Italian food.

-On every Sunday from April to December, a flea market is conducted downtown.

 Dover has been described as a walking town, as most parts of town are within about a 1/2 mile of the downtown area and most streets have sidewalks.